Building on last year’s impressive effort must have been arduous, but WRC 9 steps up to the challenge with an array of improvements.

 Otherwise, the title’s trek from Junior WRC or WRC2 to the World Rally Championship stays the same.
 Here you’ll tackle trainings, rallies, manufacturer tryouts, in addition to team office responsibilities like scheduling, financing, upgrades, research and development and personnel management.
 Given the sheer amount of substance, with over 100 different stages, 52 teams across the Junior, WRC 2, WRC 3, and WRC 3 tiers, there’s bound to be a few blemishes.

 At present, AI is notably erratic, posting leisurely times on one stage then then boasting breakneck performance the next.
-Twice, my co-driver’s medication seemed to kick in, and he began calling out pacenotes in a delayed fashion.
-Warnings are a bit overzealous.
-WRC 9 will threaten you with a reset even when you’re unmistakably on the track.
 Occasionally, accidently swerving off the course incurs a double penalty, which can spoil feel punitive.
 Although the game’s interface looks great, functionality isn’t as adept.
-Occasionally, I had to switch between controller and mouse and keyboard input to get things accomplished.
+If you already purchased the Xbox One iteration of WRC 9, you’ll find that Smart Delivery brings some nice upgrades when playing on the Xbox Series S/X.

 Tearing Across the Continents